AMDmi3/opening_hours.js/README.md

   var warnings = oh.getWarnings();
   ```

-  Get warnings which appeared during parsing as human readable string.
-Every violation is described on its own line.
+  Get warnings which appeared during parsing as human readable string array.
+Every violation is described in one element of the array.
 Warnings do not effect the correct evaluation, but they should be avoided.

 * ```javascript
   var prettified = oh.prettifyValue(conf);